Fedasil, the EU and reception

 Fourteen countries are currently EPRA partners: Austria, Belgium, Finland, France, Germany, Ireland, Latvia, The Netherlands, Norway, Poland, Romania, Spain, Sweden and the United Kingdom.
 Malta also participates as an observer.

 In 2016 EPRA and EASO came together in order to define the modalities of a convention between the two networks.
 2017 and 2018 will be transition years, where EPRA activities will be gradually integrated within EASO.
 During this period EPRA will support EASO to set up common activities and develop new tools.

 EASO: towards a common European system

 The European Asylum Support Office (EASO), created on 19 May 2010, is an agency whose headquarters are located on Malta and which plays a part in the development of the Common European Asylum System.
 EASO’s role consists in:

 - developing practical cooperation between Member States, by facilitating exchange of information on the countries of origin and the training of officers;

 - supporting States subject to particular pressure, via the creation of an early warning system and the coordination of teams of experts;

-- implementing the Common European Asylum System by promoting exchanges of good practices, by drawing up an annual report on the asylum situation in the EU, and by producing manuals and procedures on the application of EU instruments in the area of asylum.
+- implementing the common European system by promoting exchanges of good practices, by drawing up an annual report on the asylum situation in the EU, and by producing manuals and procedures on the application of EU instruments in the area of international protection.

 Member States are represented in the Administrative Council which gathers regularly.
 Belgium is represented by its contact point the CGRS.
 Fedasil is also involved and sends experts for the EASO missions on a regular basis.